HTTPArchive/har.fyi/src/content/docs/guides/minimizing-costs.md

 The `sample_data` dataset contains 10k subsets of the full pages and requests tables.
 These tables are useful for testing queries before running them on the full dataset, without the risk of incurring a large query cost.

-Table names correspond to their full-size counterparts of the form `[table]_1k` for `crawl.pages` and `crawl.requests` tables.
+Table names correspond to their full-size counterparts of the form `[table]_10k` for `crawl.pages` and `crawl.requests` tables.
 For example, to query the summary data for the subset of 10k pages, you would use the `httparchive.sample_data.pages_10k` table.

+In reality as `rank` is part of the clustering of the tables you don't need to use the `sample_data` dataset.
+However, due to inaccurate estimates mentioned above, the `sample_data` dataset is safer since it only contains 10,000 pages so even with inaccurate estimates it will be smaller than the full `crawl` dataset.

 ## Use table previews